MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C#/README.md

 C# (C-Sharp) is a programming language developed by Microsoft that runs on the .NET Framework.

 C# is used to develop web apps, desktop apps, mobile apps, games and much more.

+C# is a simple, modern, general-purpose, object-oriented programming language developed by Microsoft within its .NET initiative led by Anders Hejlsberg.
+This tutorial will teach you basic C# programming and will also take you through various advanced concepts related to C# programming language.